thoughtbot/griddler/README.md

 Email Services
 --------------

-By default Griddlers assumes you are using SendGrid as the email service posting incoming emails.
+By default Griddlers assumes you are using SendGrid as email service for posting incoming emails.
 Griddler also supports the Cloudmailin service.

 To use Griddler with Cloudmailin, tell it you want to do so in the initializer by adding `config.email_service = :cloudmailin`.
-Griddler will now expect to receive Cloudmailin's Multipart format.
+Griddler expects to receive Cloudmailin's Multipart format.
+This format sends Griddler incoming emails together with their attachments and allows handling of attachments in a memory efficient way.

 Multipart is not the default post format.
 Be sure to set it in your Cloudmailin account ([Cloudmailin post formats](http://docs.cloudmailin.com/http_post_formats/)).

 Testing In Your App
 -------------------